 .NET developers rely on many NuGet packages to extend functionality of the software they create.
 These NuGet packages can come from variety of NuGet repositories on the web, or corporate intranets.
 They can also come from the local hard drive on your computer.
 I’ll show you how to set this up in this blog.
 Most […]Read more "Source NuGet Packages From Your Local Drive"

-C# provides a powerful set of algorithms for standard generic containers, such as arrays and List, when you add “using System.Linq;” statement to your code.
+C# provides a powerful set of algorithms for standard containers, such as array and List, when you add “using System.Linq;” statement to your code.
 Arrays and List containers gain such functionality as Sort, Equal, Sum, Union, Where, Min, Max, First, Last, and so on.
-For instance, these make it simple to find the minimum […]Read more "High Performance C#"
+For instance, these make it simple to find the minimum element […]Read more "High Performance Parallel C#"

 C# is a wonderful programming language, evolving quickly.
 Microsoft has pushed C# into parallel programming by adding the Task Parallel Library, simplifying development of efficient parallel algorithms.
 In this blog I’ll describe the parallel library that I’ve developed, with some excellent preliminary results.
 Preliminary Performance Results Parallel Sorting is running more than 2X faster than […]Read more "Parallel Algorithms in C#"